Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Fleets.md

 	- [Uncontrolled Transactions](#uncontrolled-transactions)

 # Fleets
+Inside this module you can manage Company and Merchant Contracts, Concepts, Contingencies and Transactions among other things.

 ## Attendants
 In ATIONet the term attendant refers to the person responsible to make the dispatch, that operates the pumps.
 In this section you can view, create and edit all attendants.
+To make queries easier, there is a panel of filters at the top.

 ![Attendants](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Attendant.PNG)